Firebox Access Portal Integration with AuthPoint

 2. From the Application Type drop-down list, select Firebox Access Portal.

-3. In the Service Provider Entity ID text box, paste the EntityID value you copied earlier (https://<your Host Name>/auth/saml).
+3. In the Service Provider Entity ID text box, paste the SAML EntityID value you copied in the Access Portal User Connection Settings section (https://your Host Name/auth/saml).

-4. In the Assertion Consumer Service text box, paste the Assertion Consumer Service URL value you copied earlier (https://<your Host Name>/auth/saml/acs).
+4. In the Assertion Consumer Service text box, paste the Assertion Consumer Service (ACS) URL value you copied in the Access Portal User Connection Settings section (https://your Host Name/auth/saml/acs).

 5. From the User ID sent on redirection to service provider drop-down list, select User Name.

-1. In the Logout URL text box, paste the Single Logout Service URL value you copied earlier (https://<your Host Name>/auth/saml/sls).
+6. In the Logout URL text box, paste the Single Logout Service (SLS) URL value you copied in the Access Portal User Connection Settings section (https://your Host Name/auth/saml/sls).

-3. For Certificate, click Choose File and upload the Access Portal certificate you downloaded in the previous section.
+8. For Certificate, click Select a file to import and upload the Access Portal certificate you downloaded in the Access Portal User Connection Settings section.

-4. Adjacent to the certificate, select the Encryption enabled slider to enable encryption.
+9. Adjacent to the Certificate, select the Encryption enabled slider to enable encryption.

-5. From the AuthPoint Certificate drop-down list, select the AuthPoint certificate to associate with your resource.
-This must be the same certificate that you copied the metadata URL in the previous section.
+10. From the AuthPoint Certificate drop-down list, select the AuthPoint certificate to associate with your resource.
+This must be the same certificate that you copied the metadata URL from in the Enable SAML Authentication Server section.

 Screen shot of the SAML resource settings